I love this blue painted display stand NOW but it sure didn't start out looking this way!

-This is what I ended up with and I managed to salvage the project after all, but it is a far cry from the start.
-I had put together the candlestick and plate and spray painted the whole shebang.
-I got some Krylon Blue Ocean Breeze and I was in love with the color and gorgeous look of just the painted glass.
+I put the candlestick and plate together with E6000 and spray painted the whole shebang with Krylon spray paint in Blue Ocean Breeze.
+I am in love with the color and it gave this simple piece a gorgeous look.
 It was beeyootiful, trust me on this.

-So, and you know there is more to this story; so, before I took some final pics I sprayed it with clear sealer to give it a nice protective finish.
+So, and you know there is more to this story; before I took some final pics I sprayed it with clear acrylic sealer to give it a nice protective finish.
 A clear sealer containing acetone and tuolene.
 Do you know what those two caustic chemicals do to wonderful, smooth, Ocean Blue painted glass?
-I should have used a brush on sealer!!
+Aargh!
+It bubbled and blistered and looked terrible.

 I'll spare you the gruesome details and the pics.
 My beautiful creation suddenly developed a case of severe blue leprosy.
 My heart fell.
 Did I cuss?
-Yes...warning... strong language ahead.
-I called that spray sealer a dirty bastard.
+Yes.
 My kids and The Welding Man say I'm an amateur when it comes to cursing, but hey, it works for me.
 Back when they were little I used to say "dirty rat fink."
 Yeah, they still get the giggles over that.

 And a layer of burnt umber glaze.
 Okay, I can work with this.
 Feeling a tiny bit better.

 And the base, where the leprosy was the worst.
 This technique adds so much texture and the glazing emphasizes it, so I'm going to call it good, even tho I remember that first, gorgeous smooth painted finish with a sigh.
 But hey, I really like how this is turning out!

 I figured it would look great with the shelf I made from a drawer, and I have to admit, they seem very harmonious together.
 So, still calling this a save!